hmarin7755/Turbine-Solutions/README.md

 # TurbineSolutionsWebsite
-Static website for Turbine Solutions using gatsby JS
+Static website for Turbine Solutions using Gatsby JS